Schneider's Anti-Noise Crusade

-Schneider's Anti-Noise Crusade is a 1909 American silent film comedy written and directed by D. W. Griffith, produced by the American Mutoscope and Biograph Company in New York City, and co-starring John R. Cumpson and Florence Lawrence.
+Schneider's Anti-Noise Crusade is a 1909 American silent comedy film written and directed by D. W. Griffith, produced by the American Mutoscope and Biograph Company in New York City, and co-starring John R. Cumpson and Florence Lawrence.
 At its release in April 1909, the short was distributed to theaters on a "split reel", which was a single reel that accommodated more than one film.
 This short shared its reel with another Biograph comedy directed by Griffith, A Rude Hostess.

 Original contact-print paper rolls of both motion pictures, as well as projectable safety-stock copies of them, are preserved in the Library of Congress.

 Plot

 The film depicts the mounting frustrations experienced by Mr. Schneider, who is living with his wife in an apartment.
 There he is trying desperately to concentrate on writing a special composition or "poetic effusion" for his "Liederkranz" (choir) (Note: A Liederkranz is a German-language choir, formerly for men only.) while being repeatedly distracted and increasingly annoyed by activities and noises that surround him.
 He must cope with the rambunctious behavior of his young nephew Fritz playing a trombone, a squawking pet bird, a phonograph, and tolerate his wife and another musician practicing the violin.
 The following summary of the screenplay, which is from Kemp R. Niver's extensive 1985 reference Early Motion Pictures: The Paper Print Collection in the Library of Congress, provides additional details about the plot:

 In this film, a woman (Florence Lawrence) married to a composer (John Cumpson) is visited by a large woman and her young son.
 After enthusiastic greetings, the composer goes back to work and the little boy begins to cause trouble.
 He teases the parrot until it screeches, plays the trombone, and otherwise disturbs the composer.
 This goes on until, late at night, the composer can be seen sitting up while the rest of the household sleeps.
 Two burglars enter, and the composer, pistol in hand, pays them to remove the various noise-making devices from the house.
 As an afterthought, he gives them the parrot in its cage.
 (Note: Another plot summary of the film can be found on page 412 in 3 April 1909 issue of The Moving Picture World.)